 Grow Native Plants

-, the class is taught by a licensed landscape professional and includes the benefits of growing native plants, how to identify plant species and properly care for native vegetation.
-The course also teaches students how to incorporate native plants into their backyard landscape for an eye-pleasing look both homeowners and neighbors are sure to love.
-Finally, students will learn how to select plants that will attract natural wildlife right to their property.
+Carroll Community College in Maryland offers a non-credit course that teaches students to grow native plants in the area right in their own backyards.
+According to the Eldersburg Patch, the class is taught by a licensed landscape professional.
+It includes the benefits of growing native plants, identifying species, and properly caring for native vegetation.
+The course also teaches students how to incorporate native plants into their backyard landscape for an eye-pleasing look both homeowners and neighbors will love.
+Finally, students will learn how to select plants attracting natural wildlife to their property.

 Whip Up a New Dish

 Cooking classes abound at community college, whether you are an aspiring chef or a parent wanting to experiment with new dishes for the family.
 Mercer Community College in New Jersey offers culinary courses, including crock pot cooking, soup recipes, and 30-minute meals.
 In addition, this school offers students the chance to experiment with specialty cooking, such as sushi preparation, bread basics, and pasta creations.
 Mercer Community College even gets in on holiday with classes in cake decorating, cookie baking, and preparing the perfect Thanksgiving feast.

 Want to learn to take photos that are the envy of all your friends?
 If so, Pima Community College in Arizona has the perfect classes.
 Choose from digital photography courses, photographing people, or photographing nature.
 Once the pictures are snapped, Photoshop courses help you edit pictures easily, and scrapbooking courses help you display your photos with flair.